 Courts have determined that all State laws affording remedies to insurance claimants (insureds) for the improper denial of employer-provided insurance benefits do not extend beyond the limited remedies afforded by ERISA.
 State laws, including “common law” and state statutes, are “preempted” by ERISA.
 For example, any right under Florida law to recover “extra-contractual” damages for the bad faith breach of an insurance contract is preempted and not available under ERISA regulations.

+You need to counter-balance this equation with an experienced attorney on your side.
 An experienced long term disability attorney can assist you in determining whether your claim is subject to ERISA regulations or not.
-If your disability insurance claim has been denied or terminated call us at (888) 321-8131 or contact our office online to request a free case evaluation.
+Mr. Ortiz is familiar with ERISA policies and procedures.
+He has helped numerous disability claimants nationwide obtain the LTD benefits they rightfully deserve.
+The Ortiz Law Firm can help you with your long term disability appeal or lawsuit.
+If your disability insurance claim has been denied or terminated call us at (888) 321-8131 or contact us online to request a free case evaluation.